Last updated 13-Sep-2022

 You can buy a replacement mini wiring loom including microswitches, part 1016009-00-x.
 The latest version is thought to be E although it is worth checking with Tesla service if buying from them to match it with your particular age of door handle as Tesla have revised the mechanism a number of times.
 Online 3rd party sellers claim the ones they sell are cross compatible as they include an option to splice into the wiring loom if necessary.
 The wiring loom from Tesla is now approx $120/£120/€120.
 Some people try to repair the wiring loom themselves alhough it is difficult to repair some of the wires without risking a problem witht he moving parts.

 As mentioned the doors on Tesla open though an electo-mechanical process.
 In the even of a complete power failure in the car some doors can not be easily opened.
-The front doors are generally ok using the interior door handle, but the doors in the rear of the MS require the use of a emergency door release under the seat.
+The front doors are generally ok using the interior door handle, but the doors in the rear of the Model S requires the use of a emergency door release under the seat.
 The Model X has the emergency release behind a speaker grill and access is not easy.
-The Model 3 has no emergency release mechanism for the rear doors at the time of writing.
-Its worth familiarising yourself with how to exit the rear of the car in an emergency.
+The Model 3 and Model Y have no emergency release mechanism for the rear doors at the time of writing.
+It is worth familiarising yourself with how to exit the rear of the car in an emergency.

 There is a 3rd failure that some see which is more rare.
 This is where the door handle fails to retract after use.
 The door handle retracts due to a spring, it is only motorised to present the door handle.
 If anything restricts the handle over and above the power of the spring, the handle will stay extended, and this includes your fingers.

 This blockage is one of two problems.
 Either the handle is catching on the wiring loom which has moved within the door handle.
 This can potentially be fixed just by securing the loom back in place, or a new, longer, wiring loom can be fitted, the instructions are the same for when doors fail to unlock.
 The paddle gear can also fail, become out of place, and restrict the movement.